Optimal Designs for 2^k Factorial Experiments with Binary Response

 \begin{theorem} When the lift-one algorithm or the modified lift-one algorithm converges, the resulting allocation ${\mathbf p}$ maximizes $|X'WX|$ on the set of feasible allocations.
 Furthermore, the modified lift-one algorithm is guaranteed to converge. \end{theorem}

-Our simulation studies indicate that as $k$ grows, the optimal designs produced by the lift-one algorithm {for main-effects models} is supported only on a fraction of all the $2^k$ design points.
-To illustrate this, we randomly generated the regression coefficients i.i.d.~from $U(-3,3)$ and applied our algorithm to find the optimal designs under the logit link.
-Figure~\ref{figsim} gives histograms of number of support points in the optimal designs.
+Our simulation studies indicate that as $k$ grows, the optimal designs produced by the lift-one algorithm for main-effects models is supported only on a fraction of all the $2^k$ design points.
+To illustrate this, we randomly generate the regression coefficients i.i.d.~from $U(-3,3)$ and apply our algorithm to find the optimal designs under the logit link.
+Figure~\ref{figsim} gives histograms of numbers of support points in optimal designs found by the lift-one algorithm.
 For example, with $k=2$, 76\% of the designs are supported on three points only and 24\% of them are supported on all four points.
-As $k$ becomes larger, the number of support points moves towards a smaller fraction. {On the other hand, a narrower range of coefficients requires a larger portion of support points.
-For example, the mean numbers of support points with $\beta_i$'s iid from $U(-3,3)$ are $3.2, 5.1, 8.0, 12.4, 18.7, 28.2$ for $k=2, 3, 4, 5, 6, 7$, respectively.
-The corresponding numbers increase to $4.0, 7.1, 11.9, 19.1, 30.6, 47.7$ for $U(-1,1)$, and further to $4.0, 7.6, 14.1, 24.7, 41.2, 66.8$ for $U(-0.5, 0.5)$.}
+As $k$ becomes larger, the number of support points moves towards a smaller fraction of $2^k$.
+On the other hand, a narrower range of coefficients requires a larger portion of support points.
+For example, the mean numbers of support points with $\beta_i$'s i.i.d.~from $U(-3,3)$ are $3.2, 5.1, 8.0, 12.4, 18.7, 28.2$ for $k=2, 3, 4, 5, 6, 7$, respectively.
+The corresponding numbers increase to $4.0, 7.1, 11.9, 19.1, 30.6, 47.7$ for $U(-1,1)$, and further to $4.0, 7.6, 14.1, 24.7, 41.2, 66.8$ for $U(-0.5, 0.5)$.

-As demonstrated in Table~\ref{tab:cpu}, the lift-one algorithm is much faster than commonly used optimization techniques including Nelder-Mead, quasi-Newton, conjugate-gradient, and simulated annealing (for a comprehensive reference, see Nocedal and Wright (1999)).
-Our algorithm finds the optimal solution with more accuracy as well.
-For example, for a $2^4$ design problem, the relative efficiency of the design found by the Nelder-Mead method with respect to the design found by our algorithm is only $95\%$ on average, and in $10\%$ of the cases the relative efficiencies are less than $75\%$.
-When the number of factors becomes large, our investigation indicates that some algorithms do not converge within a reasonable amount of time or are not applicable due to unavailability of the gradient of the objective function.
-These are denoted by ``NA'' in Table~\ref{tab:cpu}.